The Placement Office provides a number of services to students designed to assist them with developing and achieving their career goals.

 We provide individual assistance to all students to help them with the career planning process.
 This includes individual counseling, identifying employment opportunities and help with the job search process.
 Students are encouraged to set individual appointments with a counselor to discuss career planning goals.

-The CPDC Resource Room contains numerous materials to assist students in their job search and professional development.
+The Placement Office Resource Room contains numerous materials to assist students in their job search and professional development.
 Resources include a library of current books on legal interests and career development, firm directories, information on resumes and cover letters, networking and more.
-Resume paper is available for .25/sheet.
-Free access to two computers, a scanner and copier is available for students to use to prepare, scan, email or upload application materials.
+Free access to two computers is available for students to use to prepare, print, email or upload application materials.

-Every 1L student at Willamette College of Law receives a copy of the CPDC Manual.
+Every 1L student at Willamette College of Law receives a copy of the Placement Office Manual.
 This helpful publication outlines job search techniques and provides samples of resumes, cover letters and other job search correspondence.
-First year students are provided with copies of this manual during their CPDC Orientation session in October.
+First year students are provided with copies of this manual during their Placement Office Orientation session in October.

 The Pro Bono Honors Program is designed to encourage students to participate in community-based volunteer legal service projects.
 The Program allows students to enhance their learning experience through hands-on involvement in the community, while providing valuable services to people in need.